An Often-Misunderstood Pattern of Behavior

 Finding Treatment Facilities for Bulimia

-Bulimia treatment options often include a stepped approach consisting of support groups, counseling, and medication.
+Our bulimia treatment center includes a stepped approach consisting of support groups, counseling, and medication.
 Because many people who have bulimia nervosa also have co-occurring conditions, a return to their healthy self requires treating these as well.
 Substance abuse, self-injury, and impulsivity are conditions that often occur at the same time that a person has bulimia nervosa.
 Working with a recovered staff that uses a treatment plan based on truth without judgment provides the support and resources needed to facilitate a fully recovered existence.